-- 3.19 Any financial contribution secured through the late stage review mechanism will be ring fenced to delivering additional affordable housing and will not be used for any other purpose.
-This will be clearly stated in the relevant s106 agreement. - 3.20 When the trigger point for a late stage review has been met, the onus is on the developer to provide the evidence required by this document and the Section 106 Agreement, to the Council.
-This information should be sent to any email addresses identified in the Section 106 Agreement. - 3.21 At the Councils discretion it may be considered more appropriate for a late stage review to be based on a full review of scheme viability which would reconsider all development values and a wider range of development costs including professional fees and financial costs.
-Benchmark Land Value (BLV) and developers return should, however, continue to be determined at application stage and included within the s106 agreement to provide greater certainty, clarity and help avoid disputes when undertaking the review. - 3.22 This alternative approach will be considered where there is significant uncertainty about some elements of the schemes values and costs, particularly on large scale phased developments.
-The Council will consider any requests to undertake the review process on this basis on a case by case approach.
+- 3.20 When the trigger point for a late stage review has been met, the onus is on the developer to provide the evidence required by this document and the s106 Agreement, to the Council.
+This information should be sent to any email addresses identified in the s106 Agreement. - 3.21 At the Councils discretion it may be considered more appropriate for a late stage review to be based on a full review of scheme viability which would reconsider all development values and a wider range of development costs including professional fees and finance costs.
+Benchmark Land Value (BLV) and developers return should, however, continue to be determined at application stage and fixed within the s106 agreement to provide greater certainty, clarity and help avoid disputes when undertaking the review. - 3.22 This alternative approach will be considered where there is significant uncertainty about some elements of the scheme's values and costs, particularly on large scale phased developments.
+The Council will consider any requests to undertake the review process on this basis on a case by case basis.